joostdebruijn/node-postcode-nl/README.md

 ## Methods
 This module exposes various methods globally:

-- [getSingleAddress](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getSingleAddress) - To receive information about a postcode/number combination
+- [getSingleAddress](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getSingleAddress) - To search for an address based on the BAG identifier of the object.
-- [getSinglePostcode](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getSinglePostcode) - To receive information about a postcode
-- [getAddressById](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getAddressById) - To receive the details of an object based on it's BAG identifier
+- [getSinglePostcode](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getSinglePostcode) - Returns the details of a single P6 postcode.
+- [getAddresses](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getAddresses) - Returns a list of addresses, it is possible to filter on postcode (P6-formatted) and number.
+- [getAddressesByPostcodeAndNumber](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getAddressesByPostcodeAndNumber) - Returns a list of addresses filtered on postcode (P6-formatted) and number.
+The difference with `getAddresses` is that filtering is *required*, otherwise an error is thrown.
-- [getPostcodeArea](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getPostcodeArea) - Receive all information about a particular postcode area.
+- [getPostcodes](https://joostdebruijn.github.io/node-postcode-nl/docs/global.html#getPostcodes) - Returns a list of postcodes (P6), optionally filtered on postcode area.
 - [helpers](https://joostdebruijn.github.io/node-postcode-nl/docs/module-helpers.html) - Some additional helper functions to validate postcodes

 The [documentation](https://joostdebruijn.github.io/node-postcode-nl) contains a full explaination of all the parameters and provide some examples.
 The documentation could be accessed by web or could be build from source by using jsdoc.